Are workers ready to flee big cities? It’s not that simple.

 In the news lately: Some superstar cities and metropolitan areas are losing population.
-Unfortunately for fans of longtime local newspaper columnist Emmett Watson’s “Lesser Seattle,” the Emerald City is not one of them.
+Unfortunately for fans of the late local newspaper columnist Emmett Watson’s “Lesser Seattle,” the Emerald City is not one of them.

 A Bloomberg analysis of census data found that last year an average of 277 people were leaving Greater New York City every day; 201 departing Los Angeles; and 161 leaving Chicago in the rearview mirror.
 (At least part of this is a result of fewer immigrants arriving, partly driven by the policies of the Trump administration.)